elbeardmorez/nixTools/backup/README.md

 ## implementation
 if a backup program is defined simply as a file copier on a schedule, then this script should be viewed as a relatively thin wrapper over the **rsync** file copier which expects to be called via a scheduler like **cron**, or integrated into the likes of **systemd** via a timer, in order to operate as intended. the extremely impressive *rsync*, is very mature and as such very unlikely to cause problems at the business end of this wrapper (the actual file copying).

-this wrapper uses the *rsync* binary to firstly construct a *master* backup set of all required files. it uses rsync's `--link-dest=DIR` option to ensure any unchanged files are hardlinked to the appropriate existing files in the backup set. providing a specific requested interval (or any interval representing a greater epoch when 'cascading' - which happens by default) has fully elapsed, it then makes a copy of this updated master set to that interval type. importantly, this mechanism maintains all hardlinks in the existing backup set revisions. there can be up to 10 revisions for each interval type's set.
+this wrapper uses the *rsync* binary to firstly construct a *master* backup set of all required files. it uses rsync's `--link-dest=DIR` option to ensure any unchanged files are hardlinked to the appropriate existing files in the backup set. providing a specific requested interval (or any interval representing a greater epoch when 'cascading' - which happens by default) has fully elapsed, it then makes a copy of this updated master set to that interval type. importantly, this mechanism maintains all hardlinks in the existing backup set revisions. there can be an arbitrary number of revisions for each interval type's set, the default is 10 where not specified.

 when the max revisions limit is hit for an interval, the roll stage of the procedure with purge the last revision in the set. by way of example: if running concurrent hourly backups, then after 11 hours of use, the `hourly.10` folder, which will necessarily exist, will be removed, and all preceding folders in the set will then be rolled / 'pushed back' (`hourly.1` -> `hourly.2` etc.) to make way for the latest backup set (`hourly.1`). the backup set with the closest state to that of the purged set (`hourly.10`) would then be found in one of the backups for an interval type with greater time epoch, i.e `daily.1` in this instance*